hermish/hkn-workshops/CS/todos-web-app/README.md

 ## Okay!
 Time to start coding!

 Now, let's head over to our [Ellie editor](https://ellie-app.com/4gX4GySfXZza1) (Elm's quick and useful online coding playground).
 This is where you'll be doing your coding for this lab.
 There will be a lot of code that doesn't really make sense all over the place...
 Unfortunately, there is not enough time now to explain how everything works!
 We recommend you just edit the parts of code that this lab guides your through.
 Though, if you want to experiment, there will be **code checkpoints** throughout the lab that contain all the "correct" code.
+You can use these to "reset" in case you think you messed up.
 At the end of the lab, we'll show you where to go learn more!

 Elm Web Apps are built in **three parts**, together comprising the so-called *Elm Architecture*.
 It is a powerful way to capture and simplify the complexity of coding a web app.
 Getting experience with this approach to coding will surely help you as you engage in future programming endeavors.